ShipFail/consensus-oracle/PRD.md

 ### 6.1 Feature: Multi‑Model Truth Gathering

-**Description**: For each user question, Thoth gathers answers from multiple strong AI models and treats each answer as that model's **truth vote**.
+**Description**: For each user question, Thoth gathers answers from multiple strong AI models and treats each answer as that model’s **truth vote**.

 **Requirements (Product‑Level)**: